 - Check your spam filtering settings.

-Just a few things to check that can your can then alleviate as being a potential cause of what you may be experiencing.
+These are a few things to check that you can then alleviate as being a potential cause on your side of what you may be experiencing.
+Whether that be access, functionality, or email receipt issues.
+You can also let the site owner know that you did double-check these issues to take them off the table.

-And more importantly unless you have solid experience — check your perceptions at the door.
+And just as important unless you have solid experience — check your perceptions at the door.
 What are you basing your accusation on?
 If not on actual experience and knowledge, your approach should be even more humble and curious.

 Being Realistic About Skills and Knowledge